Save £250 on 2021 departures

 Explore one of the world’s great rivers, passing small villages and sleepy temples that, being inaccessible by road, are well off the tourist trail.
 A river cruise is the ideal way to explore remote locations while retaining access to luxury accommodation.
 This journey can be taken either up or downstream, ending or beginning at the temples of Angkor.

 Arrive and transfer to the Park Hyatt Saigon

 Morning tour of the Cu Chi tunnels, the

 underground network dug out by the Viet Cong.

 Return to Ho Chi Minh City for city tour.
 (B, L)

-Transfer to My Tho to board the Jayavarman /
+Private transfer to My Tho to board the

 In the morning, take a boat trip around Cai

 Be to see the floating market and explore

 the islands and orchards of the delta.
 In